-The boundaries of the study areas were defined based on standard transportation and traffic impact analysis practices and determined in consultation with WSDOT, King County, and the cities of Kent and Federal Way.
+The boundaries of the study areas were defined based on the location of potential impacts and in consultation with WSDOT, King County, and the cities of Federal Way and Kent.
 The approach to the analysis and study areas for each build alternative reflects federal, state, and local laws and regulations.
-The analysis of transportation impacts associated with construction included the boundaries of the study area and the mainline tracks where applicable.
+The analysis of transportation impacts associated with construction included the full boundaries of the study area.
+The analysis of long-term operational impacts from the project is limited to the facilities within the study area that would experience those impacts.